TWA Flight Center

-The TWA Flight Center (also known as the Trans World Flight Center or TWA Terminal) is an airport terminal and hotel complex at John F. Kennedy International Airport (JFK) in the New York City borough of Queens.
-The original terminal building, or headhouse, operated as a terminal from 1962 to 2001 and was adaptively repurposed as part of the TWA Hotel in 2019.
-The headhouse is partially encircled by a replacement terminal building completed in 2008, which houses JetBlue's JFK operations and is known as T5 or Terminal 5.
-Two buildings, added for the hotel, flank the headhouse.
+The TWA Flight Center (also known as the Trans World Flight Center or TWA Terminal) is a building at John F. Kennedy International Airport (JFK) in Queens, New York, United States.
+Designed by Eero Saarinen and Associates for Trans World Airlines (TWA), the building was completed in 1962 and operated as an airport terminal for four decades.
+The building's main section, the headhouse, was repurposed as part of the TWA Hotel in 2019.
+The headhouse is flanked by two towers added for the hotel and is partially surrounded by Terminal 5 (T5), a terminal for JetBlue.

-The TWA Flight Center was designed for Trans World Airlines by Eero Saarinen and Associates.
-It has a prominent wing-shaped thin shell roof supported by four Y-shaped piers.
-An open three-level space with tall windows originally offered views of departing and arriving jets.
-Two tube-shaped red-carpeted departure and arrival corridors extended outward from the terminal and connected to detached structures known as "flight wings", which contained the gates.
-The flight wings were demolished and the corridors truncated as part of T5's development.
-Its design received much critical acclaim; the interior and the exterior of the headhouse are New York City designated landmarks, and the building is on the National Register of Historic Places.
+The headhouse has a thin shell concrete roof, shaped like a set of bird's wings and supported by four Y-shaped piers.
+Inside is an open, three-level space with large windows; the windows overlooked the tarmac before Terminal 5 and the TWA Hotel's towers were built.
+The TWA Flight Center also includes two tube-shaped, red-carpeted departure and arrival corridors extending outward from the headhouse.
+These formerly connected to the TWA Flight Center's detached "flight wings", which contained the gates.
+The flight wings were demolished and the corridors were truncated in the 2000s, during the development of Terminal 5.

-Saarinen's firm was hired to design the terminal as part of a 1955 master plan for Idlewild Airport.
-After years of design and modeling work, construction began in June 1959, and the terminal was dedicated on May 28, 1962.
-It originally had one flight wing, but Roche-Dinkeloo, a successor firm to Saarinen's company, designed a second flight wing that opened in 1970.
+Saarinen's firm was hired to design the TWA Flight Center as part of a 1955 master plan for Idlewild (now JFK) Airport.
+After years of design and modeling work, construction began in June 1959, and the TWA Flight Center was dedicated on May 28, 1962.
+It originally had one flight wing; Roche-Dinkeloo, a successor firm to Saarinen's company, designed a second flight wing, which opened in 1970.
 Various other additions took place over the years, and domestic flights were moved to the Sundrome in 1981.
 After TWA sold its assets to American Airlines in 2001, the terminal closed.
-The Port Authority of New York and New Jersey (PANYNJ), which operates JFK Airport, had intended the original structure as an entrance to T5, but that plan did not happen.
-As part of the TWA Hotel's construction, the headhouse was renovated, and two adjacent towers were added.
+There were proposals to refurbish the original structure as an entrance to T5 (which opened in 2008), but they were ultimately abandoned.
+As part of the TWA Hotel's construction, the headhouse was renovated, and the two hotel wings were constructed, opening in 2019.
+The original design was widely acclaimed; the interior and the exterior of the headhouse are New York City designated landmarks, and the building is on the National Register of Historic Places.